Software for Sewing Projectors

 PDF Stitcher

 PDF Stitcher is a free open source program made specifically for projector sewing purposes.
 It is available on computers (Mac and Windows).
+However, Pattern Projector has now incorporated PDF Stitcher into the website.

 You can take a regular PDF pattern file that is A4 or letter-sized and convert it to projector file format!
 It also allows you to add margins, delete layers, change line color and thickness.
 You can also run a file through PDF stitcher to “unlock” it to use in Inkscape or Affinity Designer.
 For information on how to download and use the program, make sure to head over to our PDF Stitcher tutorial!